Pranay-Vaka/8080-emulator/diary.md

 Finished all the opcodes until 0xff (YAY).
 I left certain instructions like the hardware input and output opcodes so that I can write the code for them when i understand how to read the rom and also how to output to the display.

+## Date: 2025-02-09

+### Thoughts
+Wrote some dummy functions for the hardware IN (0xDB) and OUT (0xD3) for now.
+This is just to check if the program is working

+## Date: 2025-02-09

+### Thoughts
+Made the code to load the game into memory, setup the state machine and iterate over the code.
+It seems to be iterating over all the instructions, but is not updating the registers.
+Will fix this next time